-Have you ever received an email claiming your account is going to be closed or blown to bits unless you respond immediately to the email?
-If so, you have experienced phishing, the tactic of making sensational claims to acquire personal or financial data from people.
-Phishing, though not new in terms of the Internet, continues to refine itself by trying to strike the perfect balance between the sensational and the believable.
+Have you ever received an email claiming your email needs to be moved to a new server and they need your password immediately?
+If so, you have experienced phishing, the tactic of making false claims to access your account and/or acquire your personal data.
+Phishing, though not new in terms of the Internet, continues to refine itself by trying to find new ways to trick you.

 Phishing for a William & Mary Username and Password